teach-plt/www/notes/type-checking.md

   }
 ```

-Environments `Γ` are structured as stack of blocks.
+Contexts `Γ` are structured as stack of blocks.
 Each block `Δ` is a (partial and finite) map from identifier to type.

-Example: in the innermost block, the typing environment is a stack of three blocks
+Example: in the innermost block, the typing context is a stack of three blocks.

   1. `(x:double,i:int,j:int)`: function parameters and top local variables
   2. `(x:int,i:double)`: variables declared in the first inner block